flowkeeper-org/fk-desktop/README.md

 ## Building

 Flowkeeper has a single major dependency -- Qt 6.6, which in turn requires Python 3.8 or later (3.9+ if you use Qt 6.7).
-We build Flowkeeper using Python 3.11, but also test it with 3.10.
+To create installers and binary packages we build Flowkeeper on Ubuntu 22.04 using Python 3.11 and the latest version of Qt (6.7.2 at the time of writing).
+We also occasionally test it on Ubuntu 20.04 against Qt 6.2.4 and Python 3.8.10.
+Some features might not work as expected with Qt 6.2.x.

-If you want to build it with Ubuntu 20.04 or Debian 11, both of which come with older versions of Python, you would have to [compile Python 3.11 first](https://fostips.com/install-python-3-10-debian-11/).
+OLD ADVICE, which might not be relevant to you anymore: If you want to build it with Ubuntu 20.04 or Debian 11, both of which come with older versions of Python, you would have to [compile Python 3.11](https://fostips.com/install-python-3-10-debian-11/). <-- Try the system Python version first.

 The Websocket backend relies on Qt WebSockets module, which in turn requires OpenSSL 3.0.
 Note that some legacy OS like Ubuntu 20.04 require manual steps to install OpenSSL v3.